GALILEO Governance Structure

 The GALILEO Steering Committee will be responsible for providing a budget recommendation to the Chancellor concerning the ongoing expenses of the GALILEO program, including the operation of the central GALILEO computer sites, the licenses for databases, training, and hardware or software upgrades.

-With advice and consent of the GALILEO Steering Committee, Information Technology Services may establish contracts with other non-System institutions to provide access to some or all of the parts of the GALILEO program to those institutions.
+With advice and consent of the GALILEO Steering Committee, Academic Affairs may establish contracts with other non-System institutions to provide access to some or all of the parts of the GALILEO program to those institutions.
 All ownership rights and responsibilities for the GALILEO program will remain with the University System.
 The costs of any extension of GALILEO services to external customers must be paid by the customer.

 The GALILEO Steering Committee may define a minimum level of participation in the GALILEO program for external customers.
 This minimum level may include cooperation in interlibrary loan standards and contribution of local cataloging records to union catalogs.